-To conclude, let us mention several possible extensions of our work.
-First, it would be interesting to extend our first-order sAGARCH model to a higher-order one.
-Like \cite{chng2009}, the corresponding statistical inference theory can be developed although many complicated technical difficulties would be involved in the proof.
-Second, practical issues on inference in a general sAGARCH($p, q$) model include over-parametrization and over-identification.
-When the true parameters are on the boundary of the parameter space, statistical inference will become nonstandard and much complicated.
-Third, change points may exist in the real return series, so change point detection or anomaly detection becomes relevant for sAGARCH($p, q$) model.
-Last but not least, the asymptotical behavior of sAGARCH(1,1) model for the critical case $\gamma_{\alpha_0}=0$ should be further investigated.
-We leave these topics for future research.
+In this paper, we propose a novel sAGARCH model that operates without moment conditions.
+The model effectively captures excess kurtosis, volatility clustering, and leverage effects of financial return series.
+We develop a comprehensive statistical inference framework for the sAGARCH model, unifying both stationary and explosive cases.
+This addresses a critical gap in the literature on inference of heavy-tailed GARCH-type models.
+Through extensive simulations, we uncover that the intercept estimator in heavy-tailed GARCH-type models can exhibit poor finite-sample performance.
+This finding highlights potential risks in financial return forecasting.

-The Supplementary Material contains additional simulation results, empirical results and proofs of all theorems.
-Appendix A provides additional simulation results of MLE, stationarity and asymmetry testings, and empirical results on portfolio returns.
-Appendix B gives proofs of all theoretical results.
-Appendix C provides useful properties of stable densities and lemmas with proofs.
-Appendix D gives the explicit expressions of partial derivatives of $\ell_t(\theta)$ and $\Upsilon$.
+To conclude, we outline several promising extensions.
+First, generalizing the sAGARCH(1,1) model to higher-order specifications (sAGARCH($p, q$)) is natural.
+As addressed in \cite{chng2009}, such an extension would involve technical challenges in deriving the statistical inference theory.
+Second, over-parametrization arises in estimating sAGARCH($p, q$) models.
+When true parameters lie on the boundary of parameter space, inference will become nonstandard and more complicated.
+Third, return series often exhibit structural breaks, making change point detection important for sAGARCH($p, q$) modeling.
+Finally, the asymptotic behavior of sAGARCH(1,1) model in the critical case ($\gamma_{\alpha_0} = 0$) remains an open question.